MLHale/CYBR8470/modules/building-a-server/README.md

 * If you click on `activateIFTTT` you will see the exact request that is getting sent.
-* You should see a similar error to method not allowed like we saw before.
-That is becaus
+* You should see a similar error to  `method not allowed` like we saw before.
+This is because we haven't actually defined or enabled the activateIFTTT endpoint on the server-side yet.
+We will do that next.
 * If you click over to the `response` tab you will see the raw response that the server is returning when this button is clicked.

 ### Step 8: Make a new REST endpoint to make the client button work with the backend